leekristen090/CS5200/finalProj/java/res/README.md

 The final report file should be named canvas_group_name_final_report.pdf, where canvas_group_name is your group name in canvas.
 Remember, this is a writing exercise.
 Please take the time to write a cohesive report on your semester’s project.

+# Submission Stuff
+This is all in a zip file
+- [ ] Final project report
+- [ ] Database dump
+- [ ] Application code

+Then in the comment of the submission, put a link to the demo video.